Research

 My main training is in ornithology & entomology, but I am fundamentally an ecologist interested in everything.
 Other interests include:

-Contributory science
+Crowd-sourced science

 Sites like iNaturalist are revolutionizing ecology.
 Though most well-known for providing abundant occurrence data in time & space, they also provide many layers of less well-explored data that can inform macroecology, occupancy modeling, & our understanding of ecological interactions.